Rent-Stabilized ApartmentsFlatbush, Brooklyn

 Frequently Asked Questions

-Is Flatbush a good neighborhood for rent-stabilized apartment hunters?
+Is Flatbush actually a good fit for someone looking for a rent-stabilized apartment?

 Check a specific Flatbush address